 Visiting Powerscourt Estate in Enniskerry, County Wicklow, Ireland.

-On our spring break trip to Ireland we had an opportunity to visit the Powerscourt Estate in Enniskerry, County Wicklow about 20km south of Dublin.
+On our 8 day trip to Ireland during spring break we had an opportunity to visit the Powerscourt Estate in Enniskerry, County Wicklow about 20km south of Dublin.
 Powerscourt is one of Ireland’s grandest estate properties and also one of the country’s most popular tourist attractions.
 Visiting the estate is a must for anyone staying nearby and it is also an easy day-trip destination from Dublin.

 Powerscourt Hotel Resort & Spa